Using cruise tracks

 Auto-synchronizing cruise tracks and echograms

-To display a cross hair on a cruise track which is synchronized with your echogram navigation, you can add the cruise track to an auto-synchronized group.
-See Auto-synchronization of echograms and cruise tracks.
+To display a crosshair on a cruise track which is synchronized with your echogram navigation, you can add the cruise track to an auto-synchronized group.
+See Auto-synchronization.

-Note: The Video window can also be a member of an auto-synchronized group.
+Note: The Media window can also be a member of an auto-synchronized group.

 Keeping the latest fix in view when live viewing